stigsanek/stigsanek/README.md

 ### My accomplishments:

-- Creating internal Python libraries to interface with multiple SAP business systems, MS Outlook, logging, sending emails via SMTP 🏭.
+- Creating internal Python libraries to interact with business systems 🏭.
 - Implementing Ci/CD (based on a local instance of GitLab) in the company 🚀.
 - Creating a basic RPA project template for Python 🔥.
 - Deploying a private pip repository ⭐.